The quiet restlessness of people who want more from life

 Good question.

-Science suggests that goal setting is the secret to success.
+Research suggests that goal setting is strongly linked to performance and follow-through.

 Not only does it provide focus and direction (enabling you to be highly productive) but goal setting has also been linked to increased confidence, self-belief, motivation, and autonomy.